 A Utility Knife or Lame

 Breadtopia Bread Lame

 Finally, you'll want to have some sort of razor to score the bread.
 You can use a proper baker's lame, a box cutter with a fresh blade, an X-acto knife, or a razor blade; even a sharp paring knife will do.
 If we haven't already convinced you that every kitchen needs an X-acto knife, now's the time to take our words to heart.

 So this one isn't really necessary for baking bread, but after all your hard work, you deserve beautiful, even, easily attained slices of your loaf.
 After extensive testing, we found some great bread knives that slice so smoothly, they'll have you wondering why you've been battling crusts all these years with the dull knife you inherited from Grandma.

 Sterilized glass jars are the gold standard for many bakers.
 Weck jars, Ball jars, or any mason jars with lids are good options.
 Plastic works too—I maintained my own starter in reusable restaurant deli quart containers for years before switching to glass.

 A sterile, small, flexible silicone or rubber spatula is ideal for scraping the sides of your jar and fully incorporating ingredients.
-We liked the OXO Good Grips Silicone Everyday Spatula for a variety of tasks—it was great at tackling hardy doughs and also deft enough to cleanly scrape down bowls.
+We like the GIR spatula for a variety of tasks and it comes in a range of sizes (standard to teeny-tiny).